 maximum amount regardless of their account status.

-(f) Assistance in making utility related emergency home repairs shall be limited
+Assistance in making utility related emergency home repairs shall be limited to senior

 citizens who own and reside in the home where the repairs are made.
 Assistance shall be limited